 COM 410 Media Law, Regulation, and Ethics (3) This course surveys laws and regulations that affect the print and broadcast media.
 Includes material on the First Amendment, libel, invasion of privacy, freedom of information, copyright, obscenity, advertising and broadcast regulation and matters relating to press coverage of the judicial system.
 Also investigates the relationship between law and ethics and key ethical issues in professional communications.
-Fall 2015, then every other Spring, odd years.
+Every other Fall, odd years.
 Prerequisite: Junior status.